Woodlands Skatepark Design

 What kind of lighting will be installed?
 Is evening use anticipated?

-A park lighting and electrical plan has been confirmed and will be included in the final skatepark design.
-The lighting layout will include eight, 20' high light standards that will border the skatepark footprint.
+The lighting layout will include eight, 15' high light standards that will border the skatepark footprint.
 This enhanced lighting plan will be a significant upgrade from the lighting previously installed at the site.
 The new lighting should allow for evening use.

 Will there be an option for additional seating in the green spaces around the park?